Unmarried couples living together - your legal rights explained if you’re cohabiting including: financial, property and parental rights.

 In this situation, a trust of this nature is when two (or more) cohabitees have an implied agreement relating to a property, normally based on their behaviour and financial contributions.
 The trust means that the homeowner isn’t placed in a better position at their partner’s expense.
 Both partners may be beneficiaries in a trust - even when nothing has been written down, and the other partner is not on the title deeds of the property.

 These trusts can be formed between cohabiting partners, and are a complex area of the law.
 In the event of a dispute (for example, if the relationship breaks down) the Courts often become involved.
 The Court may need to decide the extent of the contributing partner’s beneficial interest.
 By nature, these trusts are uncertain and seeking legal advice at an early stage is advisable.
-This would include instructing a legal advisor to prepare a declaration of trust so that the terms of any trust are agreed in advance, which removes the uncertainty going forwards.
+This would include instructing a legal adviser to prepare a declaration of trust so that the terms of any trust are agreed in advance, which removes the uncertainty going forwards.

 A cohabitation agreement is a legal document designed to protect the legal rights of unmarried couples.
 It makes things straightforward if you ever separate.
 We can create a cohabitation agreement for you that clearly sets out what would happen if you ever separated.
 It gives you legal protection and helps make sure there are no misunderstandings.
 For example, if you own property together a declaration of trust will clearly set out your ownership rights.